Mormon corridor: "Jell-O Belt"

 The Mormon corridor has been nicknamed the "Jell-O belt" due to the popularity of Jell-O in the region.
 One of the official pins for the 2002 Winter Olympics in Salt Lake City was a green Jell-O jiggler in the shape of the state.

-According to the Los Angeles Times, "Salt Lake City is America's Jell-O-eating capital.
+According to Carolyn Wyman in an article for the Los Angeles Times, "Salt Lake City is America's Jell-O-eating capital.
 Every man, woman and child in Salt Lake City buys two boxes of the stuff annually, or twice the national average, says Mary Jane Kinkade of Jell-O brand gelatin-maker Kraft Foods.
-Utah residents also eat twice as much lime Jell-O as anyone else on the planet."
+According to that same article, she claims that Utah residents also eat twice as much lime Jell-O as anyone else on the planet."